 There is nothing better than a creamy homemade pudding.
-Just ask my husband.
-This recipe, rice pudding, banana pudding, and chocolate pudding are just a few of our favorites.
+If you don’t believe me, ask my husband.
+He will give you the whole low down.
+If you love this recipe, try rice pudding, banana pudding, and chocolate pudding are just a few of our favorites.

 What is tapioca pudding?